-Raw carrots make a convenient and healthy snack, but too much of even a good thing can cause you problems.
-Overindulging in raw carrots, which contain 3.4 g of fiber per cup, can cause intestinal problems and might interfere with nutrient absorption.
+Raw carrots make a convenient and healthy snack, but too much of even a good thing may cause problems.
+Overindulging in raw carrots, which contain 4 grams of fiber per cup, can cause intestinal problems and may interfere with nutrient absorption.
 Too many carrots can even change your skin color, an alarming but harmless effect.

 Vitamin and Mineral Absorption

-Eating a large amount of foods containing fiber, such as raw carrots, could interfere with absorption of calcium, copper, iron, magnesium and zinc.
+Eating large amounts of carrots or other foods containing fiber could interfere with the absorption of calcium, iron, magnesium and zinc.
+According to a study published in 2015 by Critical Reviews in Food Science and Nutrition, research has demonstrated both negative and positive effects of fiber on mineral absorption.
+Many studies have been performed using rats, making the information difficult to directly apply to humans.
 Interference with vitamin and mineral absorption could lead to deficiencies, especially in young children.
-Most people who eat a high-fiber diet take in enough vitamins and minerals to prevent this problems.
+However, most people who eat a high-fiber diet take in enough vitamins and minerals to prevent these problems.

 - Oregon State University: Linus Pauling Institute: Fiber